Blendify/blender-manual/blender_docs/manual/render/post_process/freestyle/parameter_editor/line_set.rst

    Draws lines where two materials meet on the same object.

 Ridge & Valley
-   Draws ridges and valleys.
+   Draws lines marking crests of ridges and valleys, i.e. places where the surface curvature is at its minimum or maximum.
 Depends on your *Sphere Radius* view map settings.

 Edge Marks